dch82/awesome-web/README.md

 ## Footnotes

-[^hacking]: Hacking refers to a mentality of *"hmm, what if I do this?"* applied mainly to computers but has appeared in other fields.
+[^hacking]: Hacking refers to a mentality of *"hmm, what if I do this?"* and tinkering applied mainly to computers but has appeared in other fields.